 We are sure you are wondering “How about humans?
 Are they on the menu?”

 While American crocodiles are known to be shy, there have been records of humans getting attacked.
 It’s not completely uncommon.
 As much as we don’t discriminate against these apex predators, they don’t discriminate against us and will consider us a good enough meaty meal – if we present them with the opportunity.

 This 1.5 million-acre wetland preserve has been home to several endangered wildlife species like the Florida Panther and the leatherback turtle.
 The moving river/mangrove landscape and its subtropical conditions make the stunning Everglades ideal for crocodiles (and even alligators).

-The Turkey Point
+Turkey Point Nuclear Plant

 The Crocodile National Wildlife Refuge – located in the Keys